Greek fire: Grenades

 In its earliest form, Greek fire was hurled onto enemy forces by firing a burning cloth-wrapped ball, perhaps containing a flask, using a form of light catapult, most probably a seaborne variant of the Roman light catapult or onager.
 These were capable of hurling loads of around 6 to 9 kg a distance of 350–450 m.

 Effectiveness and countermeasures

 Although the destructiveness of Greek fire is indisputable, it did not make the Byzantine navy invincible.
 It was not, in the words of naval historian John Pryor, a "ship-killer" comparable to the naval ram, which, by then, had fallen out of use.
 While Greek fire remained a potent weapon, its limitations were significant when compared to more traditional forms of artillery: in its siphōn-deployed version, it had a limited range, and it could be used safely only in a calm sea and with favorable wind conditions.

-The Muslim navies eventually adapted themselves to it by staying out of its effective range and devising methods of protection such as felt or hides soaked in vinegar.
+The Muslim navies eventually adapted to it by staying out of its effective range and devising protective measures, such as felt or hides soaked in vinegar.

 Nevertheless, it was still a decisive weapon in many battles.
 John Julius Norwich wrote: "It is impossible to exaggerate the importance of Greek fire in Byzantine history."